achasveachas/GitHub-cleaner/README.md

 - Clone or download this repo
 - Open up index.js
-- Put your GitHub username in the getUsername function
-- Put your GitHub Personal Token in the getToken function
 - Open up index.html in your browser
+- Put your GitHub username and token in the appropriate fields
+- Put the  name of the GitHub org if you would like to transfer ownership
+- Enter a search term which will serve as a unique identifier of the repos you want to mark private (this is unique per Flatiron track and should look something like `v-000`)
 - Click on the "Get List Of Repos" button
-- Once the progress bar indicates you have all the repos.
-This may take a few minutes, you can open the browser console to get progress updates.
-Once all of the repos were retrieved and filtered click the "Make Private" or "Transfer Repos" button.
+- Once the progress bar indicates you have all the repos (this may take a few minutes, you can open the browser console to get progress updates), all of the repos were retrieved and filtered.
+Click the "Make Private" or "Transfer Repos" button.
 - Wait until you get the notification that all repos have been marked private or transfer.
 - You also can go [here](https://sparkbold.github.io/GitHub-cleaner/) to run the script.